MicrosoftDocs/edge-developer/microsoft-edge/playwright/index.md

 ## Launch Microsoft Edge with Playwright

 > [!NOTE]
 > [Playwright][PlaywrightMain] requires Node.js version 10.17 or above.
 Run `node -v` from the command line to ensure you have a compatible version of Node.js.
 The browser binaries for Chromium, Firefox and WebKit work across Windows, macOS, and Linux.
-Fore more information, navigate to [Playwright System Requirements][PlaywrightSystemRequirements].
+For more information, navigate to [Playwright System Requirements][PlaywrightSystemRequirements].

 Playwright should be familiar to users of other browser-testing frameworks like [WebDriver][WebDriverChromiumMain] or [Puppeteer][PuppeteerMain].
 You create an instance of the browser, open a page, and then manipulate it with the [Playwright API][PlaywrightAPIReference].
 In the following code snippet, Playwright launches Microsoft Edge \(Chromium\), navigates to `https://www.microsoft.com/edge`, and saves a screenshot as `example.png`.